Malin, County Donegal: Sport

-The town's GAA club, also called Malin, is considered a senior football club; it is the most northern-located GAA club in Ireland.
+The village's GAA club, also called Malin, is considered a senior football club; it is the most northern-located GAA club in Ireland.

 The Malin 5k run is held annually, and there is also a raft race which takes place to raise funds for the RNLI.

 Tidy towns

 Malin has won the Tidy Towns contest twice, and earned a Bronze in 2002.